cyberjunky/bitvavo-aio/README.md

 This Python library provides access to [Bitvavo crypto exchange](https://bitvavo.com/en) API.
 The library is focussed on Bitvavo's REST API only for the moment, as lean and mean as possible, websocket support may follow later.

-`binance-aio` is designed as an asynchronous library utilizing modern features of Python using [aiohttp](https://aiohttp.readthedocs.io/en/stable/).
+`bitvavo-aio` is designed as an asynchronous library utilizing modern features of Python using [aiohttp](https://aiohttp.readthedocs.io/en/stable/).

 For changes see: [CHANGELOG](https://github.com/cyberjunky/bitvavo-aio/blob/master/CHANGELOG.md).